Rio Tinto legal team headed by Freshfields partner

 Boekel has 70 lawyers including 16 partners and is a full-service firm with a particular focus on real estate, corporate and litigation.

 The specialist legal recuiter Major, Lindsay & Africa has hired Ashish Raivadera as head of private practice for South Asia.

 He will be based in Singapore and will also head up the firm’s newly opened office there.
 He knows the city state and wider region well having operated ATR Associates focusing on placing lawyers and counsel with international firms.

 He joins the Asia Pacific partner practice team which includes Carl Hopkins (Hong Kong), Tom Stretton and Michael Robertson (Sydney), Laurie Lebrun (Tokyo), and Andrew Ng (Beijing) who also act for law firm partners.

 Former Ropes & Gray senior partner joins DLA Piper

-Maurice Allen, a former consultant and senior partner at Ropes & Gray, has joined DLA Piper
+Maurice Allen, a former consultant and senior partner at Ropes & Gray, has joined DLA Piper in London.

 He will assist the firm’s financial services sector practice in developing existing and new client relationships, bringing wide experience of growing City and US law firms.